 Board of Directors

 Stephanie Yu is an author, podcaster, and social media wellness blogger who is passionate about authenticity and self-love.
-But her love for Mother Earth and this universe which has been her greatest teacher is what drew her towards GTEC, and is so excited to be a part of this revolutionary project.
+But her love for Mother Earth and this universe which has been her greatest teacher is what drew her towards GTEC, and she is so excited to be a part of this revolutionary project.

 Board of Directors

-Mary Kean, recently retired from practicing couple and family counseling in Vancouver.
+Mary Kean recently retired from practicing couple and family counseling in Vancouver.
 Mary was also on the faculty of City U Canada since the beginning of the Masters of Counseling Program which she assisted in founding.
 She has taught in public schools, universities and colleges and other venues.

 A Committee Chairman and member of the AMSSA Board of Directors, Mary also served on the Boards of Peak House and the Vancouver Electric Vehicle Association (VEVA) as Vice President.